RedPitaya/RedPitaya/doc/visual/README.md

 This example is a combination of previous examples.
 The PIR motion sensor will detect moving persons, while the LED and buzzer will be used to sound the alarm.

 ### Wiring

+TODO: describe how the board can be attached to various connectors.

 ### Description